Grab gets $2B from Didi and SoftBank to fuel bid to defeat Uber in Southeast Asia

 Essentially, both Didi and SoftBank are doubling down on the belief that Grab has what it takes to defeat Uber in Southeast Asia, the same way that Didi did in China when Uber agreed to sell its local business last August.
 That hope of defeating the U.S. was reignited this month when Uber agreed to sell its business in Russia to local rival Yandex.

-“Starting with transport, Grab is establishing a clear leadership in Southeast Asia’s internet economy based on its market position, superior technology, and truly local insight,” Cheng Wei, founder and CEO of DiDi, added via a statement that is fairly damning of Uber.
+“Starting with transport, Grab is establishing a clear leadership in Southeast Asia’s internet economy based on its market position, superior technology, and truly local insight,” Cheng Wei, founder and CEO of Didi, added via a statement that is fairly damning of Uber.
 (Didi is an investor in Uber by virtue of the China acquisition deal.)

 Grab operates in seven countries in Southeast Asia, where it claims over 50 million downloads from users and 1.1 million drivers on its platform.
 Its services are primarily focused on licensed taxis and private cars, but Grab also offers motorbike taxis, shuttle bus services are carpooling in a selection of countries.